muratk3n/thirdwave/en/README.md

 Japan started the Meiji transformation around the same time as TR's *Tanzimat* reforms.
 Italy has a similar repulsive agro empire past.
-But both are way ahead.
+Yet both are way ahead.
 Why?

 ---